Jake Trbojevic: 2014

-Trbojevic played no matches for the Manly Warringah Sea Eagles in the 2014 NRL season after suffering a broken leg and dislocated ankle in a New South Wales Cup match.
+Trbojevic played no matches for the Sea Eagles in the 2014 NRL season after suffering a broken leg and dislocated ankle in a NSW Cup match.

 2015

-In round 2 of the 2015 NRL season, Trbojevic played his first grade match for the Manly Warringah Sea Eagles since round 26 in the 2013 NRL season, playing against the Melbourne Storm off the interchange in the club's 24–22 win at Brookvale Oval.
+In round 2 of the 2015 NRL season, Trbojevic played his first grade match for the Sea Eagles since round 26 in the 2013 NRL season, playing against the Melbourne Storm off the interchange in the club's 24–22 win at Brookvale Oval.
 On 28 April 2015 Trbojevic re-signed with the Sea Eagles on a 2-year contract.
 In Round 20 against the New Zealand Warriors, Trbojevic scored his first NRL career try in the club's 32–12 win at Mt Smart Stadium.
-On the 8th of September, Trbojevic's form for Manly, which finished the season in 9th place with an 11–13 record (missing the finals for the first time since 2004) saw him win the clubs "Roy Bull Best & Fairest" award for the year.
+On 8 September, Trbojevic's form for Manly, which finished the season in 9th place with an 11–13 record (missing the finals for the first time since 2004) saw him win the clubs "Roy Bull Best & Fairest" award for the year.
 He played 23 games for Manly in 2015, scoring 3 tries, making 601 tackles, 2,559 metres and 247 hit ups.
 On 26 September, Trbojevic earned his first senior representative jumper when he played at prop for the Prime Minister's XIII against Papua New Guinea in the 40–12 win in Port Moresby.

 2016

-On 1 February Trbojevic was named as captain of the Sea Eagles' 2016 NRL Auckland Nines squad.
+On 1 February, Trbojevic was named as captain of the Sea Eagles' 2016 NRL Auckland Nines squad.

 After again playing for the Prime Ministers XIII, on 13 October 2016, Trbojevic was called into the Australian Kangaroos squad for the 2016 Rugby League Four Nations tournament after Canberra Raiders forward Josh Papalii withdrew with an ankle injury.
 He made his test debut playing lock forward for Australia in the opening match of the Four Nations tournament against Scotland in Hull, England on 28 October and scored a try on debut.
 By playing in the match, he became Manly-Warringah's 68th Australian test player and the first local Manly junior to make his test debut for Australia since Anthony Watmough in the 2008 Rugby League World Cup.